 Prerequisite: consent of department.
 Each course is offered for onethird of a semester.
-Three hours of lecture or six hours of laboearned for the entire Special Topics group, 4090-2, 4093-5.
+Three hours of lecture or six hours of laboratory weekly depending on topic.
+Topics vary from semester to semester, therefore, individual course numbers may be repeated.
+A maximum total number of no more than six hours credit may be earned from the entire Special Topics group, 4090-2, 4093-5.